Official: EU agency to confirm AstraZeneca blood clot link

 “Their advice to people is to keep going out there, get your jab, get your second jab,” he said during a visit Tuesday to an AstraZeneca facility in Macclesfield, in northwest England.

-Last week, the MHRA said seven people had died in the U.K. due to blood clots after getting the AstraZeneca jab.
+Last week, Britain’s MHRA said seven people had died in the U.K. due to blood clots after getting the AstraZeneca jab.
 It said it wasn’t clear if the shots are causing the clot and that it was undertaking a “rigorous review” into the reports.
-The agency said it had identified 30 blood clot cases out of 18.1 million AstraZeneca doses given by March 24.
+The agency said it had identified 30 blood clot cases out of 18.1 million AstraZeneca jabs given by March 24.

-Johnson said the rapid rollout of vaccines in the U.K. has helped turn around the situation this year and given Britain the opportunity to roll back lockdown restrictions just as many other countries in Europe are putting them back up amid another surge of the virus.
+Adam Finn, a professor of pediatrics at the University of Bristol, said the latest surge of COVID-19 cases that is filling up hospitals across Europe should prompt people to get vaccinated as soon as possible.

+“If you are currently being offered a dose of Oxford-AstraZeneca vaccine, your chances of remaining alive and well will go up if you take the vaccine and will go down if you don’t,” he said.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/hub/coronavirus-vaccine